remcostoeten/shadcn-ui-lazymans-auto-importer/README.md

 # Speed up and clean up your react projects with this shadcn-lazy-importer!

+Why you ask?
 I hate a 💩-load of imports, and always forget the npx shad command.

 This allows you to type in the root `./add-component.sh *component*` which can be any shadcn.
 Which then downloads the component to either `components/ui` or `src/components/ui`.
 Besides that it creates a `ui-imports.tsx` which handles all the imports and exports which means you can go from having a component like such: